 Everyone in our home knows that if a product contains the F word, we don’t touch it.

 And yes, mama.
 Teach those cubs young to read labels and know what they are consuming!
 It’s a gift that keeps on giving.

-Grabbing a product from the store shelf that tells you the great job it will do on your dishes seems so incredibly easy.
-And it is!
+Grabbing a product from the store shelf that tells you how “clean and green” it is right on the packaging seems so incredibly easy.
 But what are you really inviting to your home?
-What are all of those chemicals listed on the back of the ingredients?
+What are all of those ingredients listed on the back of the bottle?
 There was a time when I paid zero attention to this.
 As a busy mom of five, I liked the convenience of getting what I needed from my local big box store.
 And I was happy with the blue liquid that cleaned my windows and whose logo I recognized.
-Same with my bathroom cleaner.
+Same with my bathroom cleaner!
 These are products that felt comfortable.
-I had used them for years after all and all growing up.
+I had used them for years.

 But once I started to look at the back of those bottles?
 Everything changed.
 What once felt like convenience now felt like deception.
 And it has been baby steps ever since.
 We are the gatekeepers of our homes.
 Get intentional with what you are buying and inviting into yours.
 There are companies out there doing it right and doing it honestly.
 And the peace of mind that comes from that type of intentionality is worth it all.

 For my family and I, we have discovered a handful of companies that we love and support.
 Not only do their products work but they are made with intention.
 And the clean and healthy ingredients mean everything to us.

 Be sure and click here to learn about the app we use regularly when shopping that helps us know if what we are buying is safe.